Gabrielito666/sqlite-express/README.md

 const sqliteExpress = require('sqlite-express');
 ```

+# Methods
+All of the following methods can receive parameters in order or an object.

 ## createDB
 The `createDB` method is used to create a new SQLite database or connect to an existing database by specifying the file path.